 After a journey over the Derbyshire hills when Winter itself seemed to take shape and form, this was how I remembered it.
-A place of utter beauty.
+A place of utter beauty and totally unforgiving.
+It was so enchanting, even though we had to drive really slowly to avoid skidding, I couldn’t take my eyes off the world around me.

 A DERBYSHIRE WINTER